kevroletin/kevroletin.github.io/_posts/2021-06-05-language-exchange-manifesto.md

 My belief is that we should concentrate on having a positive experience.
 Practice should be easy, so that you want to practice again and again.

-First of all, we need to **remove abstractions**:
+First of all, we need to **eliminate difficulties**:

--   **scheduling**
+-   simplify scheduling

     I am very flexible and it's easy to reach me out.
-It's better to have short calls every other day than once per week.
-No need to prepare.
+We can practice only once or we can agree to practice regularly.
+The practice can take 15 minutes or 1 hour.
+Everything will work.

--   **fear of failure**
+-   eliminate fear of failure

-    Language learning takes a lot of time and I understand it.
+    Memorizing things takes a lot of time and I understand that.
 I am ok repeating things 40 times.
 You don't need to record words on paper, I am ok repeating it for you.
 You also don't need to prepare.
+Practice should be easy and there should be no fear of failure.

 Then you need to find a reward.
 It's hard to track your progress especially with language which has "tricky" pronunciation.
 It's really